SEO Directory Structure: How to Organize Your Website Content for Better Rankings

 • Focus on user intent rather than perfect taxonomical organization

-With Google’s shift to mobile-first indexing, your content directory must work seamlessly on mobile devices.
-Many desktop-oriented directory structures become problematic on smaller screens.
+With Google’s shift to mobile-first indexing, your directory structure must work seamlessly on mobile devices.
+Many desktop-oriented structures become problematic on smaller screens.

 Common issues include: